 What to watch: With U.S. yields driving USD/JPY, key U.S. data releases will influence price action in the U.S. rates market (and therefore USD/JPY).
 U.S. jobs data on 2 February will be important, as will the CPI data on 13 February, PPI data on 16 February and PCE data on 29 February.
 Weaker readings from any of these releases will probably drag U.S. yields lower and weigh on USD/JPY.
 Meanwhile, stronger readings would have the opposite impact.

 CME Group has a range of FX volatility data to help investors track the level of volatility.
 We can also use FX volatility data to determine investor risk appetite.
 We find the shape of the FX volatility curve useful in this regard.
 When shorter-dated FX implied volatility is higher than longer-dated volatility, this suggests investors are worried or in panic mode.
 In contrast, when shorter-dated FX volatility is lower than longer-dated volatility, this suggests investors expect calm markets.
 The latest data finds:

-- The move aligns with CME Group CVOL volatility indices, which have followed a similar dynamic, trading near year lows.
+- The move aligns with the CME Group CVOL volatility indices, which have followed a similar dynamic to trade near year lows.

-- Outside FX, equity volatility remains historically low, while rates volatility has resurged.
+- Outside FX, equity volatility remains historically low, while rates volatility remains historically high.